Queen Malachite, Ecchlorolestes nylephtha, Koninginmalagiet

-Queen Malachite, Ecchlorolestes nylephtha is fairly large, slender damselfly, dull metallic green when young becoming brownish with age.
+Queen Malachite, Ecchlorolestes nylephtha, Koninginmalagiet is fairly large, slender damselfly, dull metallic green when young becoming brownish with age.
 Distinct pale greyish pruinescent spot on neck and one small and one large spot between the wing.

 Click on all images to enlarge or view more